 After getting sweaty from the heat and walking in the Old Market, we rested for a bit at the riverbank.
 Getting our fill of good food in the Soup Dragon in Pub Street was next.

-And this is how we spent our last day in the gateway town to Angkor Heritage Site.
+And this is how we spent our last day in the gateway town of Angkor Heritage Site.

 SEE ALSO: One day in Angkor Archaeological Park